caetas/MedSymmFlow/docs/INFERENCE.md

 If you want to classify images from the test set, you can use:

-You can sample from a pretrained model using:

     python classification.py \
     --classification \
     --batch_size 16 \